 Grant McNulty – Strategy

-Grant has significant experience as a consultant, researcher and project manager, including various positions at University College London and the University of Cape Town (UCT).
+Grant has extensive experience as a consultant, researcher and project manager, including various positions at University College London and the University of Cape Town (UCT).
 He is currently a post-doctoral research fellow of the Archive and Public Culture Research Initiative (UCT).
-He has a comprehensive understanding of the intersection of digital technologies and local knowledge, as well as of the history and post-apartheid transformation of museums, archives and libraries.
+He focuses on how digital technologies can provide access to relevant cultural resources and how they can be applied to cultural institutions like museums, archives and libraries.
 He has an MA in Zulu (University of KwaZulu-Natal) and a PhD in Social Anthropology (UCT).

 Niall McNulty – Digital Media